-An alternative to the installation of conventional fishways could be the construction of several low head dams, 5 to 15 feet high, at the down stream (chute) end of identified velocity barriers (Figure 5-7).
+An alternative to the installation of conventional fishways could be the construction of several low head dams, 5 to 15 ft high, at the down stream (chute) end of identified velocity barriers (Figure 5-7).
 The purpose of the dams would be to drown out the velocity barriers and create quiet water resting pools upstream of the dams.
-The dams would eliminate the long (500 - 1500 foot) stretches of fast water (velocity barriers) but would create their own 5 foot to 15 foot high vertical barriers.
-To overcome the vertical barriers conventional fishways would be installed over both ends of each dam.
+The dams would eliminate the long (500 - 1500 ft) stretches of fast water (velocity barriers) but would create their own 5 ft to 15 ft high vertical barriers.
+To over-come the vertical barriers conventional fishways would be installed over both ends of each dam.
 Because of the extreme difficulty of working in the confines of the canyon and because of the high cost of constructing dams capable of withstanding the flood water forces of the Susitna River, this alternative was rejected.